SophiaGluskie/Code-Prototype-Project-Sophia-Gluskie/README.md

 **Specific Notes - please take note of the following:**
 - I coded and created these artworks on my 15 inch Macbook Pro.
 The size of each artwork is 1500 x 850 pixels which displays the complete artworks on my screen.
+- Please ensure you correctly download all the files in the artwork folders.
+If the 'data' folder is not downloaded, the image will not display
 - 'Infinite Current' (artwork 2) includes an additive wave that displays differently each time the Processing file is run

 **Key Features:**